Jaimie Orlosk, 2011

 I did the Marine Semester twice and both times, it was the most incredible academic experience I could hope for.
 What the BU Marine Program offers students is a chance to think for themselves, make their own mistakes, more importantly fix their own mistakes, and repeat.

 In school, I was interested in a lot of marine geology and intended to go straight into grad school to work on hydrothermal vents.
 However, I had volunteered in the penguin department of the New England Aquarium and loved every minute of it.
 I wanted to continue with animal husbandry work and potentially work my way into marine animal rehabilitation and release.
-With graduation approaching, I was torn between grad school hydrothermal vent research and marine animal rehab.

 Now, I am working full-time at an animal hospital in Salisbury, Massachusetts and volunteering once a week at the rehab center in Maine.
 Through my internship and talking with the staff at MARC, I learned that animal clinics are a great way to learn the skills necessary to work at a marine animal rehab facility.
-Overall, I am thrilled with my BU experience and am enjoying my work and the career path I chose.